 Puppies Behind Bars is a participating member of the Combined Federal Campaign (CFC #11902) and Animal Charities of America.

-We are proud to announce that Puppies Behind Bars has earned its twelfth consecutive 4-star rating from Charity Navigator.
+We are proud to announce that Puppies Behind Bars has earned its fourteenth consecutive 4-star rating from Charity Navigator.
 Receiving four out of a possible four stars indicates that our organization adheres to good governance and other best practices and that we consistently execute our mission in a fiscally responsible way.

 Click to view the announcement from Charity Navigator, and visit our profile.

-Our goals are to train the best working dogs available, to keep the dogs happy and healthy, to train the inmate puppy raisers in our program to be skilled dog handlers, and to maintain a high “graduation” rate, with approximately 75% of our dogs going on to lead successful and productive working lives.
+Our goals are to train the best working dogs available, to keep the dogs happy and healthy, to train the incarcerated puppy raisers in our program to be skilled dog handlers, and to maintain a high “graduation” rate, with approximately 75% of our dogs going on to lead successful and productive working lives.
 (Dogs that do not graduate are released for adoption.)

-We train excellent working dogs by offering rigorous instruction and guidance to the inmates in our program.
-The dogs receive 24-hour-a-day attention from their inmate puppy raisers, from the age of 8 weeks until they leave our program between the ages of 12 and 24 months.
-We adapt constantly our instruction and dog training methods based on our own experience, on input from other experts, and on feedback from the veterans, first responders, and law enforcement officers who are ultimately paired with our dogs.
-We achieve high graduation rates by carefully selecting dogs with ideal characteristics for working life, and through the flexibility that training two different types of working dogs lends our program.
+We train excellent working dogs by offering rigorous instruction and guidance to the incarcerated individuals in our program.
+The dogs receive 24-hour-a-day attention from their puppy raisers, from the age of 8 weeks until they leave our program between the ages of 12 and 24 months.
+We constantly adapt our instruction and dog training methods based on our own experience, on input from other experts, and on feedback from the veterans, first responders, and law enforcement officers who are ultimately paired with our dogs.
+We achieve high graduation rates by carefully selecting dogs with ideal characteristics for a working life, and through the flexibility that training different types of working dogs lends our program.
 This allows us to switch a dog’s career path if its response to early training indicates that a change might lead to greater success.
 The dogs, in this sense, choose the career for which they are best suited.